 Make Sure the Facility Provides Services You Require

-All licensed communities are not equal.
+All licensed communities in Louisville, KY are not equal.
 What I mean by this is that some communities take the license to the letter of the law, and others find gray areas.

 Don’t assume that if one assisted living facility does things a certain way, that all will.
 You have to ask the right questions.

 For example, I worked with a family whose mother needed help transferring from her bed to her wheel chair.
 While this is allowed under assisted living licensure, there are some communities who won’t provide that service.

 What Activities Does My Senior Enjoy and Does the Community Provide Them?